 SB 349 authorizes the Board to adopt rules and regulations concerning canceled, inactive, and emeritus licensure status for the professions regulated by the Board.
-The bill also requires the Board to adopt rules and regulations prescribing minimum standards for boundary surveys, mortgage title inspection, American Land Title Association surveys, and such other surveys as necessary to control the quality of surveying in the state of Kansas. (heard July 14, 2014)
+The bill also requires the Board to adopt rules and regulations prescribing minimum standards for boundary surveys, mortgage title inspection, American Land Title Association surveys, and such other surveys as necessary to control the quality of surveying in the state of Kansas.
+(The corresponding rules and regulations were heard at the July 14, 2014, meeting.)